 When I shoot photos I shoot in RAW, and edit them in Darktable.
 When I purchased the camera that’s really all I wanted, but now that I’m making video with it I’m saddened by the fact that, when making video, it only supports h264.
 I think I could get more out of it if I used Magic Lantern, but just because I run Linux doesn’t mean I want to tinker with everything (there’s a reason I use Ubuntu).
 Perhaps I’ll get there eventually, but until then, the alterations I can make while editing are somewhat limited.

 Camera microphones are even worse than the microphones built into your laptop.
 If you actually need audio while you're taking the video (e.g. recording an interview), I recommend something like the Rode NTG4.
 I'd love one of those.
 Fortunately, I had no need to use audio from the video.
 I could record the footage and then voice over it later.
-I do a fair bit of voice work, so I happen to already have a good mic (an MXL 009, to be specific).
+I do a fair bit of voice work for radio, so I happen to already have a good mic (an MXL 009, to be specific).